Skip to main content

 Every aircraft operation is governed by two fundamental types of expenses, which form the baseline for any charter price.

-• Variable Costs (Direct Operating Costs): These expenses are incurred only when the aircraft is in operation.
-The primary variable cost is fuel, which fluctuates with market prices.
-Other direct costs include crucial funds for future maintenance, ensuring the long-term safety and value of the aircraft:
+Variable Costs (Direct Operating Costs): These expenses are incurred only when the aircraft is in operation.
+Direct costs include crucial funds for future maintenance, ensuring the long-term safety and value of the aircraft:

 • Maintenance Reserves: Think of this as a dedicated savings account for the aircraft.
 For every hour flown, a set amount is put aside to cover future scheduled inspections and the replacement of life-limited parts.